 On November 26, 2014, a Writ of Summons was issued to two of our subsidiaries, SEI Investments - Global Fund Services Limited (GFSL) and SEI Investments - Depositary & Custodial Services (Ireland) Limited (D&C), to appear before the Court of First Instance Antwerp, Belgium.
 The plaintiffs in this case allege that through their initial investments in collective investment funds domiciled in Netherlands and subsequent transfer of claim rights to a Belgium domiciled partnership, they are beneficial owners of a portfolio of life settlement policies (the Portfolio) which lapsed due to a failure to make premium payments.
 The plaintiffs seek to recover jointly and severally from nine defendants including GFSL and D&C, damages of approximately \$84 million.
 GFSL and D&C's involvement in the litigation appears to arise out of their historical provision of administration and custody services, respectively, to the Strategic Life Settlement Fund PLC, who, together with its managers, appear to be the principal defendants in this claim.
-On December 4, 2015, the Belgium Court dismissed plaintiff's claims for a lack of jurisdiction.
-On December 22, 2015, the plaintiff's appealed the dismissal.
-The appeal is still pending.
+On December 4, 2015, the Belgium court dismissed plaintiff's claims for a lack of jurisdiction.
+On December 22, 2015, the plaintiffs appealed the dismissal.
+During October 2017, the Belgium appellate court dismissed plaintiff's appeal.